 In Honduras, the “Milpa” consists of corn, beans, squash, fruit trees and more.
-We will work together to help families start growing their own food in small parcels through sustainable practices.
+We will work together to help families start growing their own food in small and medium parcels through sustainable practices.
 But the Milpa is more than food.

 La Milpa is solidarity: La Milpa seeks to strengthen community and foster unity – the land, the water, and the people are bound together in hope.

 La Milpa is political: La Milpa promotes equity and harmony with the environment and sovereignty.